simeoncloud/docs/security.md

 ### Code Signing

-We digitally sign our software and the processes that run in Azure DevOps confirm the integrity of the software before interacting with your tenant.
+We digitally sign our software, and the processes that run in Azure DevOps confirm the integrity of the software before interacting with your tenant.